Schlavioner/gamma_flow/paper_JOSS/paper.md

 and identify their constituents.

-`GAMMA_FLOW` is a Python package that can assist researchers in the classification, denoising and outlier detection of spectra.
+`gamma_flow` is a Python package that can assist researchers in the classification, denoising and outlier detection of spectra.
 It includes data preprocessing, data exploration, model training and testing as well as an exploratory section on outlier detection.